-36. In addition to the response to question 1, please describe any further details regarding your country's experiences and progress in implementing Article 20, including any obstacles or impediments encountered:
+1. In addition to the response to question 1, please describe any further details regarding your country's experiences and progress in implementing Article 20, including any obstacles or impediments encountered:

 The EC appointed the Joint Research Centre (JRC) of the European Commission as the European Community BCH Focal Point in January 2004.
 According to BS-I/3, BCH National (and/or regional, institutional) Focal Points liaise with the Secretariat regarding issues of relevance to the development and implementation of the Biosafety Clearing-House, including information clearance before publication to the BCH central portal, liaison with the Secretariat regarding the technical aspects (layout, system, database) of national participation to the Biosafety Clearing-House.
 In this respect, the JRC has contributed to the work of the Informal Advisory Committee (IAC) of technical experts on the BCH, collaborating with the review of the first year activity of the BCH central portal which was undertaken with a view to defining the medium-to-long term programme of work.
-The JRC has also organised or hosted various meeting among the BCH national Focal Points in the Member States to review the modalities of collaboration.
+The JRC also organised a meeting among the BCH national Focal Points in the Member States aimed at reviewing and defining the modalities of collaboration.
 As a first activity undertaken by the JRC, the interoperability with the central BCH portal with a push mechanism was tested by implementing a prototype using open source development and deployment environments.
-This prototype has evolved in the implementation of a toolkit that can be used to set up a general interoperable node.
-At the same time, the development of GMOREGEX, a workflow, information dissemination and exchange application has been completed.
-This application includes the EC BCH module which will allow automated submission of the information generated during the authorisation process and relevant to the BCH data exchange to the BCH Central Portal.
-The GMOREGEX/ EC BCH application is currently in the pilot phase with Member States Competent Authorities and can be accessed at the web address http://gmoregisportal.jrc.it/.
+The possibility to extend such a framework to providing interoperability among the BCH FPs in the EU will be further explored.
+On a more operational level, the JRC has introduced the necessary data to the central portal using the Management Centre where necessary.